guillaumegenthial/guillaumegenthial.github.io/_posts/2018-11-18-introduction-tensorflow-estimator.markdown

 <a id="efficient-bi-lstm-with-lstmblockfusedcell"></a>
 #### Efficient bi-LSTM with `LSTMBlockFusedCell`

+The __second step__ is getting the context representation by applying a bi-LSTM on top of the token representation.

 We use the most efficient implementation of the LSTM cell that combines all the LSTM operations (including recursion) in one CUDA kernel (at least that's what I think is happening here).
 > This `LSTMBlockFusedCell` operates on the entire time sequence (__no need__ to perform any recursion on our side like a `tf.nn.bidirectional_dynamic_rnn` call).
 However, it requires a Tensor of shape `[time_len x batch_size x input_size]` which means we have to transpose our `embeddings` tensor to be time-major.